NEXUS-crypto-cloud/NEXUS-website-menu/README.md

-# NΞXUS
+# Nyxion

 Gaming • Programs • Innovative Tech

 ## 🚀 About
-NΞXUS is a project focused on creating unique tools, programs, and experimental concepts for entertainment and educational purposes.
+Nyxion is a project focused on creating unique tools, programs, and experimental concepts for entertainment and educational purposes.

 This includes:
 - Custom programs